Electric Skillet Pot Roast

 - Make a dry rub by combining the salt, paprika, thyme, garlic powder and peppers.
 Rub it all over the roast.

 - Add oil to electric skillet and heat to 400°F. Brown the roast on all sides.

-- Add the onion and celery to the skillet and cook until softened (approx. 5 minutes).
+- Add the onion to the skillet and cook until softened (approx. 5 minutes).

-- Add the beef broth, worcestershire, bay leaves, carrots and potatoes to the skillet.
+- Add beef broth, Worcestershire and bay leaves to the skillet.
 Cover the skillet.
 Bring to a boil.
-Then reduce the temperature to 200°F and simmer for 2 ½ to 3 hours.
-Keep an eye on the water level, adding more if it runs low.
+Then reduce the temperature to 200°F (or 250°F if that is as low as your skillet goes) and simmer for 2 ½ to 3 hours.
+Keep an eye on the water level, adding more if it runs low!

 - Discard bay leaves and serve.

 Nutrition information on In the Kitch is provided as a courtesy and is an estimate only.
 It may not include toppings and/or dipping sauce.

 With minimal effort and only a couple hours of cooking time, you should have a perfectly tasty pot roast right from your electric skillet.
 The seasoned carrots, potatoes, celery, and onion will cook right beside the roast for great flavor and perfect tenderness.